Ottoman–Habsburg wars: 18th century wars

 Austria joined Russia in war against the Ottomans in 1737.
 At the Battle of Grocka in 1739 the Austrians were defeated by the Ottomans.
 As a result, with the Treaty of Belgrade (1739), conquests in Serbia and Wallachia were undone.
 The Habsburgs ceded Serbia (including Belgrade), the southern part of the Banat of Temeswar and northern Bosnia to the Ottomans, and the Banat of Craiova (Oltenia), gained by the Treaty of Passarowitz in 1718, to Wallachia (an Ottoman subject), and set the demarcation line to the rivers Sava and Danube.

 The Austro-Turkish War (1788–91) was an inconclusive struggle and Austrian territorial gains were meager in the Treaty of Sistova.
 The Austrians had occupied large territories including Bosnia, Belgrade and Bucharest but found themselves threatened by the imminent French Revolutionary Wars and diplomatic tensions with Prussia who threatened intervention.
 The gains from the enterprise came in the form of the town of Orșova in Wallachia and two small towns on the Croatian frontier.
+This conflict was the last time the two powers came into direct conflict, although political and military tensions remained.

 19th century

 For the next 100 years, the Austrians and the Ottomans both began to slowly lose their power to the French, British, Prussians and Russians.
 Both the Ottomans and the Austrians lacked the heavy industry of their other European counterparts, but the Ottomans were further behind than the Austrians.
 Thus, Ottoman power decayed faster than Austrian power.
 In the Balkans, the increasingly prevalent nationalistic cries for independence became a bigger problem for the more militarily incompetent Ottomans.
 After 1867, the Austrians compromised with the Hungarians to form Austria-Hungary, thus preventing a major ethnic group from rebelling in the shorter term.
 The same benefits could not be had with the Ottomans.

 Efforts to catch up with European technology led officers and intellectuals to study abroad—a plan that backfired for the Ottomans when these individuals brought back European ideas of Enlightenment and egalitarianism.
 These ideas subsequently clashed with the traditional Turkish-dominated, autocratic, millet system of the Ottomans.
 Therefore, Ottoman power collapsed more rapidly than Austrian power, and they were powerless to stop Bosnia from being occupied in 1878 (officially annexed in 1908).

-Austria and the other great powers (Britain, Prussia, Russia) saved the Ottoman dynasty from early collapse against khedivate of Egypt in the Oriental Crisis of 1840.
-British, Austrian and Ottoman ships attacked ports Syria and Alexandria, and the Allies took Acre, causing khedivate of Egypt to give up.
+Austria and the other great powers (Britain, Prussia, Russia) saved the Ottoman dynasty from early collapse against the rebellious Egypt in the Oriental Crisis of 1840.
+British, Austrian and Ottoman ships attacked ports in Syria and Alexandria, and the allies took Acre, causing Egypt to give up its attempt to replace Ottoman control across the Middle East.